|English | German|

 The publication, dispatch, distribution or dissemination of the offer document or other documents related to the Takeover Offer outside the Federal Republic of Germany, the Member States of the European Union and the European Economic Area and the United States may be subject to legal restrictions.
 The offer document and other documents related to the Takeover Offer may not be dispatched to or disseminated, distributed or published by third parties in countries in which this would be illegal.
 The Bidder has not given its permission for the dispatch, publication, distribution or dissemination of the offer document by third parties outside the Federal Republic of Germany, the Member States of the European Union and the European Economic Area and the United States.
 Therefore, custodian investment service providers may not publish, dispatch, distribute, or disseminate the offer document outside the Federal Republic of Germany, the Member States of the European Union and the European Economic Area and the United States unless in compliance with all applicable domestic and foreign statutory provisions.

-An offer to acquire First Sensor AG shares will be made solely pursuant to the terms and conditions of the Takeover Offer.
-Further, the information and documents made available on this website do not constitute an invitation to make an offer to sell shares in First Sensor AG or to acquire shares in First Sensor AG and do not aim to issue a guarantee or constitute any other legal obligation of the Bidder.
-The final terms of the Takeover Offer may differ from the basic information described on the following pages.
+An offer to acquire First Sensor AG shares is made solely pursuant to the terms and conditions of the Takeover Offer.
+Further, the information and documents made available on this website do not constitute an invitation to make an offer to sell or acquire shares in First Sensor AG and do not aim to issue a guarantee or constitute any other legal obligation of the Bidder.
+The terms of the Takeover Offer may differ from the basic information described on the following pages.
 The Bidder reserves the right to amend the terms and conditions of the Takeover Offer to the extent permitted by law.